trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 </figure>

 The Museum of Natural History was the main recipient of the animal's body parts, which it used for various purposes.
 While the gorilla's skin was utilised for the taxidermy in the exhibition, his skull was transferred to the museum's Mammals Collection, where it is still kept today.
 It becomes immediately apparent that this is a scientific object, for example, when we look at the bones, which were sawn through multiple times during the necropsy.[^9] Moreover, like many collection items, information on the animal's provenance has been inscribed into the skull: the likely origin ("Probably Sembe southwest of Molundu Cameroon") and the donor ("Actien Verein d. zool.
-Garden Berlin G."; see [[material.purchased-from-a-passing-caravan]]).
+Garden Berlin G."; see [[material.purchased-from-a-caravan]]).
 The gorilla has been transformed from a wild animal into a zoo animal and ultimately into a collection item.
 Further up on the skull, the inventory number ZMB 47528 has been noted, identifying the skull as a collection item.
 Below it is his popular name, "Bobby".
 This juxtaposition between scientific and popular language illustrates not just the animal's celebrity, but also the tension between anthropomorphisation and scientific objectification.

 The museum's wet collection also holds body parts of the animal.
 Wet specimens have been preserved in seven jars, among them his right foot.
 The left foot and his two hands are missing.
 I have not been able to find their whereabouts yet.